nilaymaj/esolang-park/languages/brainfuck/README.md

 The [esolangs wiki page](https://esolangs.org/wiki/Brainfuck) contains the language specification and some sample programs.

-Note that brainfuck has minor variants which primarily differ in the workings of the cell array.
-You may find many brainfuck programs which don't work correctly on Esolang Park.

 ## Notes for the user

 - The cell array is semi-infinite.
 There is no cell to the left of the initial cell, and trying to go left anyway will result in a runtime error.
 The right side of the cell array is unbounded.
-- Cell size is 8 bits, and allows values in the range `[-128, 127]`.
+- Cell size is 8 bits, and allows values in the range `[0, 255]`.
 Values loop over to the other side on reaching the bounds.
 - The usual ASCII value `10` is designated for newlines.
 - The value `0` is returned in input (`,`) operations on reaching `EOF`.